Currents of War 2025

 I also wrote the code + shaders to handle animation & dynamically coloring the character's faces, hair, & armor.

-For the art inspiration, I pulled from -
+For the art inspiration, I looked to -

 Gameboy Advance games like Zelda Minish Cap,